carolzbnbr/OnScreenSizeMarkup/README.md

 ### What does that mean?

-It works exactly as other markup extensions such as *OnPlatform* or *OnIdiom* , but it allow us to  control UI views accordding to the screen sizes of the devices, but without need to specify a width/height for every possible screen dimentions.
+It works exactly as other markup extensions such as *OnPlatform* or *OnIdiom*, allowing you to control UI views accordding to the screen sizes category a device fits in.

-## Screen Sizes classifications
+## Screen Sizes Categories

-The screen sizes are classified in six groups:
+The screen sizes are grouped into six categories:

 * `ExtraSmall` - Tiny devices as an Apple Watch.
 * `Small` - Small devices, such as a Google Pixel 5.